jprorama/presto/README.md

-# Presto - generate non-uniform data distributions
+# Presto - non-uniform data distribution benchmarking

 Project to create a data distribution profile for data sets with the goal of interpolating post-compression non-uniform